 Click this link see video: Selective Attention Test, Video Thank you Professor Daniel Simons.

-Passenger vehicle drivers not seeing or perceiving a motorcycle and then pulling out in front of the motorcycle or colliding with the motorcycle is a common cause of collision for motorcycle drivers.
+Passenger vehicle drivers not perceiving a motorcycle and then pulling out in front of the motorcycle is a common cause of motorcycles striking other vehicles.
 Sometimes the motorcycle is partially hidden from the view of the other driver.
 Sometimes the other driver is impaired or distracted.
 But even if the motorcycle is in full view and the other driver is not distracted, the other driver may be mentally blind to the presence of the motorcycle.
-The driver is expecting to see other cars, but not a motorcycle.
-The image of the motorcycle may strike or enter the driver’s eyes, but if the driver is mentally attending to other tasks of driving, the image of the unexpected motorcycle may be ignored.
+The driver is expecting to see other cars being driven at familiar accelerations and speeds.
+The image of the motorcycle may enter the driver’s eyes, but if the driver is mentally attending to other tasks of driving, the image of the unexpected motorcycle may be ignored.
 We repeat, even though the driver may be actively searching for cars, and the image of the unexpected motorcycle enters the driver’s eyes, the driver’s brain may not comprehend, or ignores, the motorcycle.
 This is called Inattentional Blindness.

 This term is used in driver attention and other cognitive research trying to explain what happens when a driver is apparently not distracted from the act of driving, but fails to notice a fully-visible, but unexpected object because attention was engaged on another event or object.
 Be aware, you may not be familiar with Inattentional Blindness.
 It is NOT simply distracted driving.
 For example, if a driver is texting, then the driver eyes and attention are distracted from the road, looking down at their phone and thinking about the text message.
 Since the image of the motorcycle is not able to strike or enter their eyes, in this case, although distracted, they did not experience inattentional blindness when they didn’t see the motorcycle.